-Financial aid awards to students who withdraw after the beginning of a semester are recalculated on a basis consistent with written College and federal/state policies governing student financial aid in a withdrawal situation.
+Financial aid awards to students who withdraw after the beginning of a semester are recalculated on a basis consistent with written University and federal/state policies governing student financial aid in a withdrawal situation.
 If any portion of a student's charges is to be refunded due to withdrawal, an adjustment must be made to the student's financial aid, since the family contribution must be applied first toward applicable charges.

-In cases where financial aid awards must be adjusted, the proper amount of student aid is returned to the appropriate fund, or, in the case of Stafford Loans, to the lender.
+In cases where financial aid awards must be adjusted, the proper amount of student aid is returned to the appropriate fund.